JingminSun/JingminSun/README.md

 </div>

 ## About Me 🤓
-- 👀 I'm looking for a post-doctoral position in mathematical machine learning this year.
+- 👀 I'm looking for a post-doctoral position in mathematical machine learning starting Summer - Fall 2025.

 - 🌱 I'm a fifth-year PhD student at Carnegie Mellon University (CMU) studying mathematical science.